Burnout and turnover in childcare classrooms

-- Yourself: “I guess I am just a preschool teacher”
+- Yourself: “I guess I am just a preschool educator”

-This incorrect association of value and identity not only contributes to a feeling of apathy at work, it also impacts the way in which teachers view themselves.
-That, on top of pay that doesn’t correlate to the hours and effort required for the job, it isn’t a stretch to see educators leaving the profession in droves.
+This incorrect association of value and identity not only contributes to a feeling of apathy at work, it also impacts the way in which educators view themselves.
+That, on top of pay that doesn’t correlate to the hours and effort required for the job, is why it isn’t a stretch to see educators leaving the profession in droves.
 The importance of early childhood educators cannot be disregarded.

-In fact, our benchmark survey found that the average teacher salary is just $27,156 USD — and that’s down 5% from the previous year.
+In fact, our Childcare Benchmark Survey found that the average educator salary is just $27,156 USD, down 5% from the previous year.

-Even if wearing personal protective equipment and regular cleaning, sanitizing and disinfecting, working as an ECE during a pandemic does still pose some health risks.
-In combination with the other burnout factors can result in a very anxious emotional state for educators.
+Despite wearing personal protective equipment and doing regular cleaning, sanitizing, and disinfecting, working as an educator during a pandemic does still pose some health risks.
+In combination with the other burnout factors, this can result in a very anxious emotional state for educators.
 Staying healthy in childcare is important.

-Now that we’ve covered some key contributors to teacher burnout, let’s talk about some strategies to prevent and minimize this.
-In the long run, a healthy and high-functioning team means a more sustainable business with minimal employee turnover, better quality care and a workplace that’s more fun!
+Now that we’ve covered some key contributors to educator burnout, let’s discuss some strategies to prevent and minimize this.
+In the long run, a healthy and high-functioning team means a more sustainable business with minimal employee turnover, better quality care, and a workplace that’s more fun!

 This doesn’t have to fall solely on the shoulders of leadership either!
 Every single person on the team has the capacity to shout a team member out, support a colleague who might be struggling with something and even mentor each other.
 An engaged team will organically raise the quality of your center and become more established in the community.

-Child care administration and leadership can have a huge impact on this front.
+Childcare administration and leadership can have a huge impact on this front.
 A simple way to combat burnout is to provide tools to optimize time management and make tasks easier.
-If you have a team that works really hard already, set boundaries for your teachers to make sure that balance becomes a priority.
+If you have a team that works really hard already, set boundaries for your staff to make sure that balance becomes a priority.
 Communicate expectations clearly and stick to them.